JuliaIBPM/ViscousFlow.jl/docs/src/manual/fields.md

 dx = Lx/(nx-2)
 ```

 Now we set up the regularization operator.
-This set it up, it only needs to know
+To set it up, it needs to know
-the coordinate data of the set of immersed points and the grid cell size:
+the coordinate data of the set of immersed points, the grid cell size, and the
+weight to apply to each immersed point.
+Since this is a regularization of a curve,
+this weight is the differential arc length `ds` associated with each point.
+(This last argument is supplied as a scalar, since it is uniform.)

 ```@repl regularize
-H = Regularize(X,dx)
+H = Regularize(X,dx,weights=ds)
 ```

 We have omitted some optional arguments.
 For example, it chooses a default DDF